zerustech/http-cache-tutorial/README.md

 ::: info-box note

-NOTE: when running test cases with `run.sh` or `test.sh`, both the varnish cache server and the php builtin web server are started and stopped automatically.
+NOTE: when running test cases with `tasks.run` or `test.sh`, both the varnish cache server and the php builtin web server are started and stopped automatically.

 :::